Muschamp Rd

 Only put off until tomorrow what you are willing to die having left undone.

 But it takes more than a day to write an epic Russian family drama.
-I feel I’ve wasted most of the last 10 or 15 years, but it is hard for me find and keep a good job and some days it was a struggle just to get out of bed.
+I feel I’ve wasted most of the last 10 or 15 years of my life, but it is hard for me find and keep a good job and some days it was a struggle just to get out of bed.

 2 Comments